 Alonso's patience: between coffee and waiting for a miracle ☕

-While Lawrence Stroll dreams of podiums, Fernando Alonso has become the paddock philosopher.
-He says that everything will come, that we must be patient and that summer is long.
+While Lawrence Stroll dreams of podiums, Fernando Alonso has become the paddock's philosopher.
+He says that everything will come, that we must be calm, and that summer is long.
 The bad thing is that, with this car, summer seems like an eternity.
-Hopefully the new aerodynamic package arrives before the Asturian gets gray hairs from waiting so long sitting in the garage.
+Hopefully the new aerodynamic package arrives before the Asturian gets gray hairs from waiting so long in the garage.